nishamuktewar/altus-lda-example/README.md

 aws s3 cp --recursive gutenberg s3://[your-bucket-here]/gutenberg
 ```

+### Set Up AWS

+Using Altus currently means using AWS or Microsoft Azure.
+We'll use AWS in this example.

+You will need an AWS account, one that has billing set up, because
+the following operations will incur AWS charges.
+You'll also need to know the Access Key and Secret Key for
+your account.
+These are available in the [AWS Console](https://aws.amazon.com/), in your account menu at the top right,
+under  "My Security Credentials".

+Altus will also require an SSH key.
+Navigate to the EC2 service in AWS, and choose a zone like `us-east-2` (US East Ohio)
+from the region menu at the top right.
+Under "Network & Security" at the left, see "Key Pairs".
+Create a new key pair called
+`AltusLDAExampleKey`, and make sure to keep and secure the `AltusLDAExampleKey.pem` private key file that is
+created.

-### Deploy to Altus
+### Set Up Altus

 Log in to [Altus](https://www.cloudera.com/products/altus.html).

-To use Altus, first, you must set up an Environment, if none are alaready available to you.
+To use Altus, first, you must set up an Environment, if none are already available to you.
 Choose "Environments" from the left and click "Quickstart".
-Click "Create" next to AWS.
+Click "Create" next to "Amazon Web Services".

-Set the Altus Environment Name to `AltusLDAExample` and choose the same region in which you created the SSH keys above,
+Set the "Altus Environment Name" to `AltusLDAExample` and choose the same region in which you created the SSH keys above,
 such as `us-east-2`.
 Leave other options at the default.
 Supply your AWS Access Key and Secret Key when prompted.

+Leave "Archive work loads" suggested, but, the default bucket name is based on the Environment name, and may not
+be available.
+Use "Customize Resource Names" at the right to customize the logging bucket if needed.

+### Deploy to Altus

 Return to the main Altus pane and choose "Jobs" from the left, and choose "Submit Jobs".
 Fill out the details as
 follows: